AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Issues*

-When converting an issue to a project using a template and an error is encountered, the user is shown a page with the message "The Project no longer exists" instead of the correct error message that explains the cause of the failed conversion.
+When converting an issue to a project using a template and an error is encountered, the user is shown a page with the message "[!UICONTROL The Project no longer exists]" instead of the correct error message that explains the cause of the failed conversion.

 **Cannot create proof for files over 1.5GB**

-*[!DNL Workfront] Proof*
+*[!DNL Workfront Proof]*

 When creating a new proof, if a user uploads a file larger than 1.5GB then filename will turn red and the proof is prevented from being created.